Volvo XC60 Recharge hybrid boot space & seating

 There’s plenty of space inside the, as the XC60’s battery is stored in the spine of the car, where the driveshaft that supplies the rear wheels with power would usually go in a regular model.
 As the car was designed as a plug-in hybrid from the outset, there aren’t many drawbacks here.

 The boot space is smaller but not dramatically so.
 With 468 litres with the seats up compared with 505 litres in a regular petrol or diesel XC60 there’s still lots of space for family buyers.
 You can also fold the rear seats down, which nearly go flat, but the Volvo XC60’s seats split 60:40 rather than individually, limiting its versatility slightly.

 In This Review

-- 2Range, MPG, CO2 & chargingThe Volvo XC60 plug-in is easy to live with, offering strong real-world economy and low CO2 for a big SUV
+- 2Range, MPG, CO2 & chargingThe Volvo XC60 Recharge plug-in hybrid is easy to live with, offering over 40 miles of electric driving and low CO2 emissions for such a big SUV

-- 4Performance, engine & driveThe Volvo XC60 Recharge hybrid is very economical, but it also offers surprising performance thanks to its broad spread of power
+- 4Performance, engine & driveThe Volvo XC60 Recharge plug-in hybrid can be very economical, but it also offers surprising performance thanks to its broad spread of power

 - 5Interior, dashboard & comfortThe XC60 Recharge's interior is nicely trimmed and feels different to rivals', offering individuality alongside quality, technology and comfort

-- 6Practicality & boot space - currently readingVolvo XC60 Recharge isn't quite as practical as regular models, but there's still enough space and versatility here for most families
+- 6Boot space, seating & practicality - currently readingThe Volvo XC60 plug-in isn't quite as practical as the non-hybrid models, but there's still enough space and versatility for most families

-- 7Reliability & safety ratingThe Volvo XC60 Recharge combines dependability of regular XC60 with Volvo's traditional focus on safety.
-Crash protection is impressive
+- 7Reliability & safety ratingThe Volvo XC60 Recharge combines dependability of regular XC60 with Volvo's traditional focus on safety, so crash protection and reliability are impressive